It’s time to fully embrace telehealth—for the COVID-19 crisis and beyond

 COVID-19 is tearing away the fabric of our healthcare systems and won’t let up anytime soon.
 We’ve got to think differently about hospitals, healthcare, and telehealth.
 At the same time we need to move quickly to give people the robust broadband they need to embrace telehealth.
 Fiber infrastructure is the gold standard standard for building broadband networks to last.
 But in Cleveland and many other urban centers, there are economic considerations that point to fixed wireless infrastructure as a practical and fiscally responsible way to improve broadband.
 Nothing quite moves as fast wireless deployment.

+“Granted, dwindling hospital beds is a crisis that needs to be addressed quickly,” says Cameron Broadnax, Principal at Transcending Healthcare, a telehealth systems integrator.
+“But these are business operations involving multifaceted projects and multiple technology vendors.
+Temper the need for speedy decisions with thorough needs assessments.”

-Craig Settles is a community broadband analyst and consultant assisting communities with broadband and telehealth planning.
+Saved from a stroke by telehealth, Craig Settles is paying it forward by uniting community broadband teams and healthcare stakeholders through telehealth initiatives.
+He’s a community broadband analyst and consultant assisting communities with broadband and telehealth planning.